Jonathan Pollak: Early life

 Jonathan Pollak is the brother of actor Avshalom Pollak and film director Shai Pollak.

 Activism

 In 2003, Pollak co-founded the organization Anarchists Against the Wall, which protests the Israeli West Bank barrier.
 He participated in protests in Budrus in 2003 and 2004.
 In the mid-2000s, he joined protests against the barrier wall in Bil'in.

-Pollak was struck in the head by a tear gas canister fired by an Israeli soldier in April 2005; he briefly lost consciousness and required stitches.
-He later accused Israeli forces of violating their regulations by deliberately firing the canister at him.
+Pollak was struck in the head by a tear gas canister fired by an Israeli soldier in April 2005, requiring stitches.
 An Israel Defense Forces (IDF) spokesperson stated that the canister had first struck a rock and then hit Pollak on a ricochet.